-The child and family development program offers flexibility, allowing you to complete the coursework for your major either in person at the main Kalamazoo campus or primarily online.
+The child and family development program offers flexibility, allowing you to complete the coursework for your major in person at the main Kalamazoo campus, online, or a hybrid mix of in person and online.
 This is not a teachable major.
 If you are seeking a teaching certification as an Early Childhood Specialist with a ZS endorsement, visit the elementary education and early childhood education program pages.

 As a child and family development student at WMU, you will study: